Figma

 Login Issues

-Users frequently encounter problems logging into the app, often being redirected to a web browser without successfully returning to the app.
-This creates a frustrating user experience and hinders access to the app's features.
+Users frequently encounter problems logging into the app, often being redirected to a web browser without successfully accessing their accounts.
+This creates a significant barrier to entry, hindering user engagement and satisfaction.

-The app suffers from significant performance issues, including slow loading times and frequent crashes, which disrupt the user experience and make the app unreliable for professional use.
+The app suffers from slow performance and frequent crashes, particularly when loading prototypes or switching between screens.
+These issues degrade the user experience, making the app unreliable for professional use.

 Quotes of the week